freeCodeCamp/guide/pages/docs/certificates-guide/give-a-background-color-to-a-div-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Give a Background Color to a Div Element"
+title: "Give a Background Color to a Div Element"
+parent: "certificates-guide"
 ---

 You can set an element's background color with the `background-color` attribute.